Naturaily/Naturaily-netlify/_career/copywriter-content-marketing-specialist.md

       contents: '"number-oriented" - understand KPIs and be able to set them out'
 would-be-great:
   - expectation:
+      contents: >-
-      contents: have a basic level of understanding SEO
+        have a basic level of understanding SEO and basic knowledge of google analytics and Ahrefs (or similar tool)
   - expectation:
       contents: are open-minded and independent
   - expectation: